devconcept/multer-gridfs-storage/README.md

 - Promise and generator function support.
 - Support for existing and promise based database connections.
 - Storage operation buffering for incoming files while the connection is opening.
+- Use it as a multer plugin or inside an express middleware function.

 ## 🚀 Installation